 I chose to use thick slices of center-cut bacon because I wanted to cook my meat for a long time and didn’t want it to completely disintegrate.
 And finally, I also added plenty of black pepper for heat and ancho chile powder both for its color and its fruity, nutty flavor.

 Unfortunately, the first batch spent too much time in the food processor and ended up with a consistency that was a bit too creamy on the tongue; you definitely want some texture in your bacon jam to remind you of the spread’s source.
 But subsequent batches were just the right balance between being smooth and rough, much like your favorite homemade fruit jams where chunks of fruit are nestled in a thick syrup suspension.

 Bacon jam is excellent on slices of tomatoes, plopped on a warm biscuit, stirred into a bowl of beans or spread on top of a cheeseburger.
 Or you can just grab a spoon and dig into your jar.

 But best of all, it’s superb for sharing.
 You’ll soon see—nothing makes a friend’s face light up more then when you pass them a jar and say, “Here, have a taste.
 It’s bacon jam!”

 Cook the bacon until fat is rendered, but not too crisp.
-Cut cooked bacon into two-inch sized pieces.
+Cut cooked bacon into 2-inch sized pieces.